glific/glific/README.md

 - Copy the file: `cp config/.env.dev.txt config/.env.dev`.
   You may not need to edit the default values for DB URL and hostnames in this file if they look suitable for your needs.

-- Run this on command prompt:
+- Run this on the command prompt:
   ```
   cd <path-to-glific-backend>
   set /p=DUMMY < config\.env.dev